papadeltasierra/cloudsmets/T-ZigBee.md

 - [ZigBee development board]
 - [ZigBee2MQTT for development board]

+## Overview
+- Not sure if the TLSR8258 can be switched into "sniffer" mode or not
+- For testing of "can we bind the IHD", the TLSR8258 code is almost certainly sufficient and we might be able to read the key for the device
+- ESP32-C3 code is only useful for the `zbhci` interface definition, which appears to support an OTA update but it is not clear
+- Write new ESP-C3 firmware to add OTA updates, cnofig stores, web service etc.

 ## zbhci Notes
 - `zbhci` is a protocol between the Espressif ESP32-C3 and the Telink TLSR8258 processors
 - communcation is via zbhci_Tx()